uhray/turnkey/README.md

   * `authKeys` - Optional - These are keys passed to [keygrip](https://www.npmjs.com/package/keygrip) with allow you to authenticate via the header `Turnkey-Auth`.
 You provide the data returned from `/turnkey/login` as the header to be logged in here.

+  * `verifyPassword` - Optional - This is an option function that can verify the acceptance of a password.
+It's called with one argument (the password) and much return a truthy validity.
+An example would be to require all passwords have a symbol and number.

 ## Middleware

 The following are special Express Middleware functions provided by the turnkey module.
 This Middleware functions are especially useful with [crud](https://github.com/uhray/crud) and [crud-mongoose](https://github.com/uhray/crud-mongoose).